Carreau/phd-dissertation/parts/cells.rst

 Profilin
 """"""""

-Profiling is a protein that will bind to the barbed end of single monomers of actin in solution.
+Profilin is a protein that will bind to the barbed end of single monomers of actin in solution.
 By doing so it will first prevent the association of monomers into dimers and trimmers, thus preventing the nucleation of actin filament.
 It thus allow a better control of localisation of actin filament